-4.2 The Lighting Plan: Objective: As part of Site Plan or Subdivision review the Planning Board may, at its discretion, require that a lighting plan be provided.
+4.2 The Lighting Plan.
+Objective: As part of Site Plan or Subdivision review the Planning Board may, at its discretion, require that a lighting plan be provided.
 It should be prepared by a professional with expertise in lighting design.
 The intent of the lighting plan is to show how the least amount of light possible will be provided to achieve the lighting requirements.

 4.2.1 Elements of the Lighting Plan: In addition to meeting the requirements of the Zoning Ordinance, the Lighting Plan should contain a narrative that describes the hierarchy of site lighting, describes how lighting will be used to provide safety and security, and describes how it will achieve aesthetic goals.
 The Lighting Plan should include specifications and illustrations of all proposed fixtures, including mounting heights, photometric data, and other descriptive information.
 It should also include a maintenance and replacement schedule for the fixtures and bulbs.
 The Planning Board may require a photometric diagram that shows illumination levels from all externally and internally visible light sources, including signage.
-The location and design of lighting systems should complement adjacent buildings, pedestrian routes, and site plan features.
-Pole fixtures should be proportionate to the buildings and spaces they are designed to illuminate.
+The location and design of lighting systems should complement adjacent buildings and spaces they are designed to illuminate.
 Buffers, screen walls, fencing and other landscape elements should be coordinated with the lighting plan to avoid dark spots and potential hiding places.
 Where proposed lighting abuts residential areas, parking lot lighting and other use-related site lighting should be substantially reduced in intensity within one hour of the business closing.
 FINDING: Yes